mmuehlbeyer/kafka-ops/README.md

-# Kafka related stuff - mainly OPS and infrastructure focussed
+# Kafka related stuff - mainly ops and infrastructure focussed

 A collection of Kafka related stuff.
 Mainly regarding OPS related things like setting up a cluster, basic commands, monitoring and so on.